KriticaGoel/TechLearning/Java/LLD/UML.md

+Uml diagram is of two types of Structural and behavioral.
+Structural UML diagram - Code base id structured; Class diagram, pakage, component Behavioral UML diagram — How your system works and interacts.
+What all features are supported.
+Use-case diagram, Sequence, Activity

-1. private indicate with - public indicate with +
+1. private indicate with -
+   public indicate with +
+   protected indicate with #
+    static indicates with underline
+    Interface indicates by double arrow <<>>
+    Abstract indicates by italic
+    Imp repesents same as inheritance.
 2. **Relations**:
 3. **Association**: Objects are related but can exist independently.